YuewenDai/voter-canvassing/README.md

 ## Purpose

 This web app is used to empower a canvasser to help ensure that people are informed about voting.
-You can check the app [HERE].
+You can check the app [HERE](/voter-canvassing/site).

 ## App functions